nuxeo-sandbox/nuxeo-claim-demo-tools/README.md

 ### Geodistance Search

-The Marketplace package deploys the `nuxeo-claim-demo-tools` configuration template, which adds the `claim:incidenttLocationForES` string field to the default Elasticsearch mapping.
+The Marketplace package deploys the `nuxeo-claim-demo-tools` configuration template, which adds the `claim:incidentLocationForES` string field to the default Elasticsearch mapping.

 This field is used in the demo when searching for claims around n Kms/Miles from the current one.
 This _geodistance search_ requires the usage of Elasticsearch and a specific string field concatenating latitude and longitude.